OSGeo/gdal/gdal/doc/source/development/rfc/rfc83_use_of_project_sponsorship.rst

 The GDAL PSC will call for proposals (frequency to be adjusted, but could be per quarter year) of proponents that want to achieve a specific development.
-The PSC will indicate the toal budget available and other conditions.
+The PSC will indicate the total budget available and other conditions.
 The PSC may suggest a few ideas that it would want to receive proposals for.

 Generally speaking, priority will be given to proposals that address housekeeping